Yitzchak Ginsburgh: Violence against Palestinians

+In 2009 Ginsburgh wrote an endorsing introduction to the first volume of the highly controversial book Torat Hamelekh.
+The volume, which endorses the killing of innocent children as a way to take revenge on their parents, and has been condemned by spokespeople for both the Conservative and Reform movements and the Anti-Defamation League is said by its authors to have been based on Ginsburgh’s ideas.

 In April 2014, Ginsburgh called price-tag acts of vandalism "unsupervised acts", and stated that there is no need to use hands-on tactics.
 Instead, he suggested achieving goals by power of word alone, speaking out firmly but calmly to transmit the message.
 The following month the Shin Bet claimed that the price-tag acts were the handiwork of about 100 individuals who were inspired by Ginsburgh's ideas.
 Tzvi Sukkot, self-identified as a prior "hill top youth", says that it was Rabbi Ginsburgh who convinced him to stop his violent activities against Arabs and find more legitimate ways to express his frustration.
 "Ginsburgh spoke out very clearly against violence.
 He said that we should act... within the framework of the law."
 Ginsburgh and his students have responded to the accusations made against him by stating that he has been misunderstood and that his words have been taken out of context.

 "The wicked acts of the people of Gaza underscores their Amalek-like features," he wrote in his "Niflaot" pamphlet a few weeks after the Oct.
 7 massacre.
 These features, he added, "demands that we observe the command 'Blot out the memory of Amalek from under heaven, you shall not forget it' – total annihilation, not sifting," that is not checking who is innocent and who is guilty.